YSS25036/youth-services-cgpt/src/vibe-notes-updated.md

 ## 🧱 New Module Ideas

-- Departments need to be created.
-The department values are
-	- Communications & Outreach
-	- Volunteer coordination
-	- Programs & Operations
-	- YS Support for Centers,Online
-	- Training & Content

-- There are many roles, that are mapped to department.
-Following are the entries for Roles:
-	Role Name
-	Role Category
-	Roles & Responsibilities (string)
-	Preferred Skills (independent tags that allows multi-select & search) Time commitment needed (days per week)
-	Comments (string)

-- On the Volunteers page, right on top display a summary of all Volunteers and show a breakup side by side count of men & women
-- A form with relevant fields to add a new volunteer
-- A page to enumerate all relevant skills of volunteers, this is like a master database of skills
 - Role Based Access (Administrator, Portal user, YS Core Member)
 - An API look up to the Parent Organization (Yogoda Satsanga Society of India) IT system to look up lesson number based on phone number
 - An API look up to the Parent Organization (Yogoda Satsanga Society of India) IT system to look up phone number based on lesson number
-- Like Skills, maintain a Roles Database that can be assigned to different volunteers like the following -
-	- Facilitator
-	- Asst.
-Facilitator
-	- Trainer
-	- Group Discussion Leader
-	- Group Leader
-	- Writer
-	- IT Ops
 - Document Hub
 	- Shows most used and important documents like vision statements, organization structure
 	- Links to Google Drive to show document navigator and ability to search for documents